Ben-Folkard/image_processing/original_image_processing_vs_actual_last_working_with_code_snippets.md

 # Function Diff `image_processing_original.py` → `image_processing_actual_last_working_backup.py`

+There are more differences than these, but the following sections highlight the main differences made to optimize / debug the code.

 ### Changed function `_find_background`
 Altered _find_background so that numba could be used to run it in parallel.